 "Springboard for economic growth, social progress and financial inclusion"

-The Social Programme has traditionally been one of the defining features of the savings sector as well as one of the main springboards for economic growth, social progress and financial inclusion.
+The Obra Social has traditionally been one of the defining features of the savings sector as well as one of the main springboards for economic growth, social progress and financial inclusion.

-Better efficiency, greater specialisation of services offered, and the search for new sources of funding aside from contributions made by banking institutions, are all challenges that must be confronted, and which will continue to define the reality of managing the Social Programme.
+Better efficiency, greater specialisation of services offered, and the search for new sources of funding aside from contributions made by banking institutions, are all challenges that must be confronted, and which will continue to define the reality of managing the Obra Social.

 Secured loans permit the preservation of family assets and are tool in the fight against usury and financial exclusion.

 Our companies have been pioneers, anticipating the needs of society and showing clear leadership.

 Learn about our Obras Sociales in real time in daily tweets.